 He cemented his status in the style space when he made history as the first-ever solo male to appear on the cover of Vogue — in a dress no less.
 For the December 2020 cover, the former One Direction alum dazzled in a Gucci ballgown.

 In the accompanying article, The Policeman star explained that he sees clothes as a medium to “experiment” with.
 “What’s really exciting is that all of these lines are just kind of crumbling away,” he said.
 “When you take away, ‘There’s clothes for men and there’s clothes fro women,’ once you remove any barriers, obviously you open up the arena in which you can play.”

 While many applauded the groundbreaking moment, conservative author Candace Owens slammed it on Twitter, writing that the west needs to “bring manly men back.”

-Stars such as Jameela Jamil, Olivia Wilde and Zach Braff took to social media to defend the British pop star.
+Stars such as Jameela Jamil, Olivia Wilde (who is now dating the star!) and Zach Braff took to social media to defend the British pop star.
 “Harry Styles is plenty manly, because manly is whatever you want it to be, not what some insecure, toxic, woman-hating, homophobic d–heads decided it was hundreds of years ago.
 He’s 104% perfect,” Jamil wrote.
 “Also…he looked fit as f–k.”

-The “Watermelon Sugar” singer’s love of fashion seems to have blossomed at a young age.
+The “Watermelon Sugar” singer’s fashion might be making headlines now a days, but his love of fashion seems to have blossomed at a young age.
 “As a kid I definitely liked fancy dress,” he told Vogue.
 And his mom Anne Twist takes full responsibility for introducing it to him.